 To provide a shoreline protection solution, the general contractor, the Elan Group, contacted Redi-Rock manufacturer SI Precast to take a look at the site and come up with an engineered a solution.

 Redi-Rock® is a retaining wall solution that utilizes massive, one-ton blocks to harness the power of gravity and build tall walls without requiring reinforcement.
 Even taller walls are possible with Redi-Rock reinforced walls.
-Redi-Rock has a proven track record in water application projects.
+Redi-Rock has a proven track record in water application and flood wall projects.
 The wet-cast concrete design of the blocks makes it hold up even in areas with freeze-thaw issues.
 Redi-Rock walls are available in several textures which give walls an aesthetic

 To design a solution for this project, the team called in Design Technician Phil Fassler from Civil Solutions Group (CSG) and Jeremy Banken, President of Structures Hardscapes Specialists (SHS) from Minneapolis to evaluate the site in person and come up with a realistic solution for the project.